kimrypstra/GT-R_Database/GT-R Database/Data/ModelData/R33/V-Spec N1/V-Spec N1.md

 As there are 13 Series 1 cars with no records the actual numbers may be slightly higher.

-V-Spec N1 is only available in QM1 White without Super Fine Hard Coat
+V-Spec N1 is only available in QM1 White without Super Fine Hard Coat.

 ## V-Spec N1 Specific Equipment